 If you file a lawsuit for retaliation, you’ll have to prove three things:

 - Your employer took action against you.

-- There is a causal link between your activity and your employer’s action (in other words, your employer took action against you because of your activity).
+- There is a causal link between your activity and your employer’s action (in other words, your employer took action against you because of your business).

 Here at Massey & Duffy, we specialize in dealing with employment problems that happen in the workplace.
 If there is a dispute between you and your employer that needs resolution, give us a call now for a free consultation.